-VICITOR RECEPTION Outron with a market to be displayed VISITOR RECEPTION Safeguarding posters to be displayed Lanyards: Red for Visitors To be staffed at all times of the school day (Mandaux Thursday 2 and 4 20 and) Blue for Contractors (Mondays - Thursdays 8am-4.30pm) White for Trust Staff (not WES) (Fridays 8am - 4pm) , , Visitor briefing sheet / ipad information Cover staff Must report to Visitor Reception Must wear badge with lanyard SKI to collect from Visitors' Reception- Check DBS and escort.
-SKI to have agency details / safeguarding assurance.
+Safeguarding posters to be displayed Ta be staffed at all times of the asked share Lanyards: Red for Visitors To be staffed at all times of the school day Blue for Contractors (8am-4.30pm) White for Trust Staff (not WES) Visitor briefing sheet / ipad information Cover staff Must report to Visitor Reception Must wear badge with lanyard SKI to collect from Visitors' Reception- Check DBS and escort SKI to have agency details / safeguarding assurance.
 Member of staff to be given safeguarding reporting document.
-Visitors : Parents & carers Must report to Visitor Reception for sign in/out Must remain with a member of staff at all times Admin to be notified of Appointment time Visitors : Site Must report to Visitor Reception for sign in/out Must wear badge with lanyard Must remain with member of Site Team Site manager must have company details Visitors : Direct work with pupils Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors' Reception Admin to be notified of appointment time where possible Person not to be left alone with children Visitors : LA/Social Care Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors' Reception Admin to be notified of appointment time where possible Letter of assurance from Thurrock LA regarding safeguarding Visitors : Catering / cleaning staff Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors Reception Catering Manager must have company details Visitors : Music tuition Must sign in at Visitor Reception Must wear badge with lanyard Covered by LA safeguarding letter for direct work alone with pupils Visitors : Sports coaches Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors' Reception Admin to be notified of appointment time where possible Should not be left alone with children unless in possession of a Trust DBS Visitors : Trust staff from other Must report to Visitor Reception schools (infrequent visitors) Must wear badge with lanyard (Trust staff who work on site at Member of staff that has arranged the visit to collect from WES regularly are badged, with Visitors' Reception DBS, & have completed WES Admin to be notified of appointment time where possible safeguarding briefing) Visitors : Trust members & LSAB Podgod with DDC pign in at VD for LIPC more members Badged with DBS - sign in at VR for H&S purposes members
+Visitors : Parents & carers Must report to Visitor Reception for sign in/out Must report to visitor Reception for sign injour Must remain with a member of staff at all times Admin to be notified of Appointment time Visitors : Site Must report to Visitor Reception for sign in/out Must report to vision reception for sign involt Must wear badge with lanyard Must wear badge with anyard Must remain with member of Site Team Site manager must have company details Visitors : Direct work with pupils Must report to Visitor Reception Visitors : Direct work with pupils Must report to vision reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Member of start that has analyed the visit to collect hold Visitors' Reception Visitors : LA/Social Care Person not to be left alone with children VISITORS .
+LAVSOCIAL Care Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors' Reception Admin to be notified of appointment time where possible Visitors · Cataring / cleaning staff Letter of assurance from Thurrock LA regarding safeguarding Visitors : Catering / cleaning staff Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitors December Visitors Reception Visitors : Music tuition Catering Manager must have company details VISITORS : MUSIC TUITION Must sign in at Visitor Reception Must wear badge with lanyard Covered by LA safeguarding letter for direct work alone with pupile Visitors : Sports coaches pupils Must report to Visitor Decortion visitors .
+Sports coaches Must report to Visitor Reception Must wear badge with lanyard Member of staff that has arranged the visit to collect from Visitary' Recention Visitors' Reception Admin to be notified of appointment time where possible Should be the left along with children unlose in proceeding of Should not be left alone with children unless in possession of Trust DBS Visitors : Trust staff from other Trust DBS Must report to Visitor Reception schools (infrequent visitors) (Trust staff who work on site at WES Must wear badge with lanyard Mombor, of staff that has arranged the visit to collect free regularly are badged, with DBS, & Member of staff that has arranged the visit to collect from Visitary' Dependion have completed WES safeguarding Visitors' Reception briefing) Admin to be notified of appointment time where possible Visitors : Trust members & LSAB Badged with DBS - sign in at VR for H&amp;S purposes members